A Virtual Portfolio

 From the catalog: The program is designed to give students a broad and critical perspective on the psychological factors affecting individuals in schools, other educational settings, and other learning situations throughout the life span.
 The program also emphasizes critical evaluation and application of research and theory based on a firm grounding in measurement, assessment, research methodology and quantitative methods.

-The following are all academic papers submitted for course work.
-They are not published.
+The following are all unpublished papers submitted for course work.

 - Chasing the Golden Unicorn: A Critique of Objectivist Educational Research, 2012